Advertiser Disclosure

 “Businesses generally hire consultants to assist them with specific tasks or provide assistance during transitions,” Solomon says.
 “Seniors can earn a lot of money, especially if they have the experience that companies are looking for.
 In addition, seniors usually have some leeway when it comes to selecting their working hours.”

-Consider, also, Solomon suggests, investigating online or work-from-home jobs.
-Just be wary of scammers, who is almost anyone who asks for money upfront to set up your home office.
+Solomon also suggests investigating online or work-from-home jobs.
+Just be wary of any scammers, that is, anyone who asks for money upfront to set up your home office.

 “Finding your sweet spot can be a challenge,” says CFP Zigmont, “but the local disability services or unemployment office may be able to help.
 Look at options for shorter days or less physical jobs if you have limitations.
 Find something you enjoy first, then worry about finding the right pay.”